Photo by Laura Dawe

 Artist Statement

-I grew up in rural Texas conversing with creeks and herons, snakes and trees.
+I grew up rough in rural Texas, conversing with creeks and herons, snakes and trees.
 My mother, raised as a field laborer in Lithuania, never lost her connection with animism.
-She taught through example that the natural world offers powerful guidance and is ready to teach us when we remember how to listen.
+She taught through example that the natural world offers potent, practical guidance and is ready to teach us when we remember how to listen.

-In my studio practice, I continue my intense, loving relationships with the more-than-human world.
-I call to rocks, ocean, spores and trees and ask, “What are we making today?” and allow the work to flow through me.
+In my studio practice, I continue my relationships with the more-than-human world.
+I reach out to rocks, the ocean, spores or trees and ask, “OK, what are we making today?” and allow the work to flow through me.
 Invariably, I am delighted and sometimes startled by our collaborations.

-My current work, The Chapel of Natural Intelligence, is an extended experiment in interspecies communication at a group level.
 In recent years there have been enormous breakthroughs in learning about Earth’s vast, networked intelligence.
-These discoveries are critical; however, they aren’t always relational.
-That is, they often look at mycelial networks, tree families, and other reciprocal beings as beautiful models to emulate rather than wise beings who can guide us personally.
-The Chapel asks us instead to remove observational distance and to engage in direct, vulnerable conversions with the other-than-human world.
+These discoveries are critical.
+They aren’t, however, always relational.
+That is, they often look at mycelial networks, tree families, flocks and other interwoven beings as beautiful models to study, not vastly intelligent beings who can guide us personally.
+The Chapel and The Classroom aim to offer respite from our fiction of human dominance and separation.
+They are places to join together in asking, listening and, importantly, collaborating with ones who are wiser than we.

-Chuck Hildebrand is an interdisciplinary artist.
-Her work is a series of experiments in collaborating directly with other-than-human beings.
-A large part of her practice includes“ephemeral sculptures,” short-lived pieces made in collaboration with more-than-human consciousness, which she documents with digital photographs.
-Her current project, The Chapel of Natural Intelligence, invites participants to explore thinking in a field with each other, and then extending that field to the natural world in search of wisdom, guidance, and opportunities for direct collaboration.
+Lydia Idel is an interdisciplinary artist.
+Her work arises from a series of experiments in collaborating directly with other-than-human beings.
+A large part of her practice includes “ephemeral sculptures,” short-lived pieces made in collaboration with other consciousnesses, which she documents with digital photographs.

 She received her BA with a concentration in Studio Art from Williams College.
 Prior to beginning her formal arts practice she worked extensively in experience design research and systems strategy.